How Azad is `Azad Kashmir’

 But this is a superficial impression.
 Beneath the surface, most of them are disgusted with Pakistan and many of them find India’s handling of its part of Kashmir, despited the obvious difficulties and current hostilities, more commendable.
 Several people, for instance, mentioned that while India has respected Kashmir’s age-old practice of not allowing outsiders to settle down in the valley, Pakistan has allowed over 28,000 Afghan families to settle down and fleece the local populace in the name of Jihad.
 These Afghans are even more exploitative that the Hindu baniya ever was, they point out.

-This leads any discussion in the direction of almost complete denial of democracy to the so-called Jammu and Kashmir.
-While India has at least one or two free and fair elections in the valley, notably in 1977 and 1983, the Pakistani Establishment has dismissed and installed governments of `Jammu and Kashmir’ at will.
+This leads any discussion in the direction of almost complete denial of democracy to the so-called Azad Kashmir.
+While India has at least one or two free and fair elections in the valley, notably in 1977 and 1983, the Pakistani Establishment has dismissed and installed governments of `Azad Kashmir’ at will.
 The only party that has not been able to do so is Ms. Benazir Bhutto’s Pakistan People Party as it is not considered a part of Establishment even when in power.

 It is hardly surprising in view of such perceptions of the Pakistani Kashmiris that they throw out Sardar Qayyoom’s obscurantist Muslim Conference which has ruled them for most of the last half a century at the first available opportunity.
 They did that in 1990 and they have done that now.
 Sardar Qayyoom’s protestations of massive rigging by the PPP government in Islamabad is unbelievable.
 All that she had to do to win elections there was not to concede Sardar Qayyoom’s demand of allowing the Army to conduct elections.